corrados/edrumulus/README.md

 ## Project specifications

-- The trigger performance shall be similar or better than the Roland TDW-20.
+- The trigger performance shall be similar to the Roland TD-27.

 - Overall latency should be as small as possible.
-The goal is to get a latency < 10 ms.
+The goal is to achieve a latency < 10 ms.

 - Positional sensing shall be supported.

-- An ESP32 micro processor shall be used similar to the [open e-drums](https://open-e-drums.com) project.
-It has shown that the ESP32 is powerful enough to fulfill the task of a drum trigger module.
+- A ESP32 micro processor development board (similar to the [open e-drums](https://open-e-drums.com) project) or a Teensy 4.0 development board shall be used.
+It has shown that both boards are powerful enough to fulfill the task of a drum trigger module.

+- The required analog front end design shall be as simple as possible using the fewest number of parts possible.

   Many open drum trigger implementations only use one half of the signal (i.e., only the positive wave) or use a bridge rectifier to capture the analog signal.
 Since we want to implement more